tidyverse/dplyr/cran-comments.md

 We don't expect any reverse dependency failures.

-This patch release maintains compatibility with an upcoming release of waldo.
+This patch release contains a few minor bug fixes.